Tuesday March 29, 2022

 For those still on the fence about vape pens, the question may arise each time you walk into the dispensary: Flower or vape?
 The past or the future?
 The familiar or the new?
 The answer’s easy, get both!

-For those flower children still questioning whether or not to switch up their routine, here are the pros and cons of vape pens.
+For those flower children still questioning whether or not to switch up their routine, here are the pros and cons of weed cartridge vape pens.

-Did you know that vape cartridges are one of the fastest growing sectors of the legal cannabis industry?
+Did you know that THC vape oil cartridges are one of the fastest growing sectors of the legal cannabis industry?

-With sales growth of up to 400% in some markets, vaporizers are beginning to become the favorite product among many consumers.
-Let’s take a closer look at what makes vape pens so appealing to consumers:
+With sales growth of up to 400% in some markets in recent years, vaporizers have become one of the favorite cannabis products among many consumers.
+Let’s take a closer look at what makes THC vape oil pens so appealing to consumers.

 As adept as we all became at “ninja smoking” in our teens, we never mastered full invisibility.
 While palming your glass piece and sparking up into your cupped hands may have seemed stealthy at the time, the flame of the lighter and the plume of smoke were easy to see if not smell afterwards.

-Though there will always be a time and a place for a nice bowl, the discreteness of a vape pen means that you can take it anywhere you need.
+Though there will always be a time and a place for a nice bowl, the discreteness of a THC vape oil pen means that you can take it anywhere you need.

 Portable vape pens slide easily into pockets, purses or backpacks and there’s no fumbling around looking for your lighter, your nugs and your glass when you’re wanting to indulge.
 Just slip out the pen, hit the button and then exhale an odorless vapor that dissipates without clinging to your clothes.